melodywolk/SpaceAppsChallenge2015/README.md

 orbital elements from the <a href="http://www.minorplanetcenter.net">IAU Minor Planet Center</a> and computed positions for all the asteroids every day for 100 years into the future.
 The Rose Plot shows the distance from Earth for each asteroid over the next 100 years.
+The dashed lines show the Earth-Moon distance and Geosync satellite altitude.
+Asteroids whose rose plot extends inside these dashed circles have approaches closer than the moon and geosynchronous satellite altitude, respectively.

 ## The Data